Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 How to Travel Full Time and Make Money

-The digital nomad lifestyle requires you to be able to afford to travel full time but is also best done with the right expense management.
-After all, you still need to have enough savings to meet your own personal finance goals for retirement – assuming you don’t want to work until you die.
+The digital nomad lifestyle requires you to be able to afford to travel full time, but it is also best done with the right expense management.
+After all, it would be best if you still had enough savings to meet your personal finance goals for retirement – assuming you don’t want to work until you die.

 Remote work is location-independent work.
 It usually doesn’t pay as much for beginners, but if you earn your income from multiple sources, it’s possible to make just enough to fund your travels.

 Take note: most full-time travelers take on multiple gigs to tide them over.

 - For example, globetrotter Lindsay McKenzie of FollowYourDetour.com is a blogger, consultant, freelance writer, and virtual assistant all at the same time.

 - Then there is travel enthusiast Alex Reynolds of LostWithPurpose.com, who does graphic design and occasional web development and manages a blog to make ends meet.